crystal-lang/crystal-website/_posts/2023-02-22-reveal-type-in-crystal.md

 ## Adding `reveal_type` to Crystal

-The developer experience of sorbet’s `reveal_type` is awesome:
+The developer experience of Sorbet’s `reveal_type` is awesome:

 - The modifications needed to the program are simple and can be applied to any valid expression.
 - The same type checker is the one that show the information.